by Tagné + Kooj

 Kooj Chuhan is a leading UK-based artist-activist.
 He has exhibited at Arnolfini (Bristol), ICA (London), internationally including San Diego, Paris, New Delhi, Toronto.
 Among his achievements is an award for digital arts connecting refugees with climate change.
 Tagné Tebu has a refugee background and many credits as composer, arranger, musical director and producer.
 His credits include work with world-music stars Amadou and Mariam.
 Helena Summerfield will join Kooj and Tagné for the new ‘Viva Declaration’ performance.
 She is an award-winning music educator and performer working across classical and jazz and a regular in Manchester’s jazz scene.

-‘Viva Declaration’ includes a mix of spoken monologues by detainees, human rights activists and legal case-workers reflecting on the themes of migration justice.
+‘Viva Declaration’ includes a mix of spoken monologues by detainees, human rights activists and legal case-workers reflecting on the themes of migration justice and connecting with Global South diaspora and Black History.
 It includes material from Angela Davis, Walter Rodney, Shami Chakrabarti, Viraj Mendis, Bridget Anderson, Greater Manchester Immigration Aid Unit and These Walls Must Fall campaign.